-This semester course is designed to give students a taste of Philosophy and an engagement with Philosophy and Popular Culture.
+This semester course is designed to give students a taste of Philosophy and an engagement with the Big Questions.

 For those who have never studied Philosophy before this course will introduce key ideas and important thinking skills.
 For those who have undertaken Philosophy in younger years, it will be an opportunity to deepen an understanding of important philosophical content and skills.